- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 Using Aha in a multimedia system

-Aha can be used in the multimedia system to search for points of interest near you.
+Aha can be used in the multimedia system to find points of interest near you.
 To do this, select "Media" in the "Main Menu", then:

 - press 1;